Crossed products for interactions and graph algebras: Complete interactions and their crossed products

 \subsection{Topological freeness, ideal structure and simplicity criteria}

-Let $(\VV,\HH)$ be a complete interaction.
-Since $\VV(\A)$ and $\HH(\A)$ are hereditary subalgebras of $A$ we have a standard way, cf. e.g. \cite[Prop.
-4.1.9]{Pedersen}, of identifying their spectra with open subsets of $\SA$.
+Let $(\VV,\HH)$ be a corner interaction.
+Since $\VV(\A)$ and $\HH(\A)$ are hereditary subalgebras of $A$ we have a standard way, cf. e.g. \cite[Proposition 4.1.9]{Pedersen}, of identifying their spectra with open subsets of $\SA$.
 Namely, we assume that